akeneo/pim-api-docs/content/apps/using-oauth2.md

 ::: info
 In the following examples, we will use those fictional urls:
 `https://my-pim.cloud.akeneo.com` for the PIM
-`https://my-app.example.com/oauth/activate` for your App Activatio*n* URL
+`https://my-app.example.com/oauth/activate` for your App Activation URL
 `https://my-app.example.com/oauth/callback` for your App Callback URL
 ::::